bananaRanger/AYRotaryDial/README.md

 ## About

 AYRotaryDial is the UI control based on layers.
-This control gives you the possibility for an input phone number like by cool old rotary dial phone.
+This control gives you the possibility to input phone numbers like by cool old rotary dial phone.

 ## Installation